What prices and types of Estate Planning does your office offer?

 Revocable (Living) Trust for Single Person or Husband & Wife, includes Power of Attorney for Healthcare and Power of Attorney for Finances (includes Guardianship forms)*

-*Prices effective April 1, 2017 through June 30, 2017.
-All prices listed are only for current or former Gun Trust Clients for which I have written Trusts, currently active or retired Law Enforcement Officers, EMTs, Firemen or other first responders at the Attorneys sole discretion.
+*Prices effective July 1, 2017 through October 31, 2017.
 Current Active Duty Military or retired Military with proof of honorable discharge (DD-214) are eligible for additional discounts to the above pricing.
 A thirty (30) minute consultation is provided at no cost either via email, phone call or in-person appointment or a combination thereof at the sole discretion of the attorney.
 No attorney-client relationship, whether express or implied exists for Estate Planning purposes without a signed Fee Agreement Letter (FAL) between attorney and client.
 Depending on the scope of work to be performed, these prices may not be accurate for the Estate Planning services requested.
 In the event that additional fees are required, client will be informed prior to any work being performed as expressly written in the Fee Agreement Letter (FAL).
 In the event of a conflict of terms, the FAL signed by the client will always supercede any terms located in this paragraph or elsewhere on this site.
 This paragraph does not and cannot create a contract between attorney and client, that is what the FAL is for.

 Frequently Asked Questions